CraigMacomber/sequence/README.md

 Early work in progress.
 Nothing close to ready for use.

+### Perf

+Traverse a 1 million node tree in under a second, and insert those million nodes in 3 seconds (as independent copy on write inserts).

+If the data is mostly big chunks, traversal is 0.2 seconds, and inserting the chunks (5k nodes each) is just 0.004 seconds.

+All nodes can be looked up by their Id, but I'm not tracking parents yet (that won't change the algorithmic complexity, but will add significant a constant factor)

 ## Ideas

 Maybe use https://docs.rs/sanakirja/1.2.0/sanakirja/index.html (or specifically sanakirja-core if on the web) as its a B-Tree that supports paging and copy on write.
 Might work much better for server case (on disk cache, multi threaded etc).